-Temple Ltd was commissioned by Leonardslee Park and Gardens to undertake a ground level survey of trees that could be affected by construction of the Stable Block, Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR, and to produce an Arboricultural Impact Assessment (AIA) and Arboricultural Method Statement (AMS) for the construction works.
+Temple Ltd was commissioned by Leonardslee Park and Gardens to undertake a ground level survey of trees that could be affected by the construction of a single storey extension to the former glasshouse, Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR, and to produce an Arboricultural Impact Assessment (AIA) and Arboricultural Method Statement (AMS) for the construction works.
+An initial report was issued in 2024, and a design change in June 2025 promoted an update to be carried out.
 A qualitative assessment of each tree was carried out according to British Standard BS 5837:2012, Trees in Relation to Design, Demolition and Construction - Recommendations, focusing on arboricultural values (categories A1, B1, C1)1, landscape values (categories A2, B2, C2) and cultural values (A3, B3, C3)2.

-Since the trees assessed in and adjacent to the proposed Kiosk site were originally part of a much larger study area, the tree numbers do not appear in sequential order.
+Since the trees assessed in and adjacent to the proposed extension were originally part of a much larger study area, the tree numbers do not appear in sequential order.

-The main findings of the survey are as follows:
+The main findings of the survey and associated impact assessment are as follows:

-- There were 27 individual trees and one group in and adjacent to the proposed development site, each described in Appendix 1 of this report. - Of the trees surveyed, four individuals were attributed Category A status, 11 individuals and one group were attributed Category B status, and 12 individuals were attributed Category C status. - A tree constraints check was carried out with Horsham District Council and it was confirmed that there were no Tree Preservation Orders (TPOs) or Conservation Area Restrictions associated with the site. - Two individual trees, and a section of one group (all Category B) will require removal to facilitate development as proposed. - Analysis concludes that minimal tree removals are required.
-A robust tree protection strategy based on the erection of tree protection barriers at the extents of the majority of retained trees prior to commencement of any works on site will ensure effective protection.
+- There were eight individual trees and two groups in and adjacent to the proposed development site, each described in Appendix 1 of this report. - Of the trees surveyed, one individual was attributed category A status, three individuals, and one group were attributed category B status and four individuals, and one group were category C status. - A tree constraints check was carried out with Horsham District Council, and it was confirmed that there were no Tree Preservation Orders (TPOs), or Conservation Area restrictions were associated with the site. - Under the proposals, a single category B tree and four category C trees will be required to facilitate development. - A robust tree protection strategy based on the erection of tree protection barriers at the extents of the majority of retained trees prior to commencement of any works on site will ensure their effective protection.